DeepakBookdown/stat120_bookdown/_book/Practice_Problems_12.md

 ### Problem 1 Revisited:

  (a).
-If the results of a test for ESP are statistically significant, what does that mean in terms of ESP?
+If the results of a test for ESP are statistically discernible, what does that mean in terms of ESP?
 <details><summary><red>Click for answer</red></summary>
 *Answer:*

 It means we can conclude that $p > 0.2$ and that the sample results were so strong that we can conclude that ESP does exist and get more right than would be expected by random chance.
 </details><br>

  (b).
-If the results are not statistically significant, what does that mean in terms of ESP?
+If the results are not statistically discernible, what does that mean in terms of ESP?
 <details><summary><red>Click for answer</red></summary>
 *Answer:*